SGM Herbert A. Friedman (Ret.)

 Note: General Courtney Hodges, commander of the U.S. First Army Is seldom mentioned for his actions during the battle of the Bulge while General George Patton and his Third Army are given the credit for breaking the German circle around Bastogne.
 This newspaper is one of the very few that mentions General Hodge.

 The U.S. Seventh Army did not take part in the Battle of the Bulge, but it extended its flanks to take over much of the area that had been the responsibility of U.S. Third Army, commanded by General Patton who had previously commanded the Seventh, which allowed the Third to relieve surrounded American forces besieged at Bastogne.
 Later, along with the French First Army, the Seventh went on the offensive in February 1945.
 After capturing the city of Strasbourg, the Seventh went into the Saar, assaulted the Siegfried Line, and reached the River Rhine during the first week of March, 1945.

 The Frontpost Newspaper Produced by the Twelth U.S. Group

 Frontpost January 1945

-Frontpost (Front Postal Service) was a weekly semi-tactical newspaper produced by the American Twelfth Army group for dissemination by fighter-bombers and medium bombers.
+Frontpost (Front Postal Service) was a weekly semi-tactical newspaper that featured News for German troops produced by the American Twelfth Army group for dissemination by fighter-bombers and medium bombers.
+From August 1944 to May 1945, the Allied 12th Army Group Newspaper, appeared every two or three days initially and then weekly, printed by its American production team in France and then in Luxembourg.
+Each issue bore the motto Der Starke braucht die Wahrheit nicht zu scheue (The strong need not fear the truth).
 The first issue of January 1945 depicts the Bulge and the two headings: